 The best way to ensure web slings are safe to use is to ensure they have regular inspections, which is why it is important that you follow the three stages of inspections in order to make ensure they are safe to use.
 These stages are called initial, periodic and frequent.
 All three of these levels of inspections must be completed by professional or qualified personnel in order to ensure the web sling is safe to use.

-In order to make sure there is no bias these inspections should be completed by someone other than the person who completes the frequent inspections.
-The intervals between these inspections vary based upon: the frequency of use, severity of the service conditions, and the nature of the work being performed, BUT the time in-between these inspections CANNOT be greater than one year.
+In order to make sure there is no bias, these inspections should be completed by someone other than the person who completes the frequent inspections.
+The intervals between these inspections vary based upon the frequency of use, the severity of the service conditions, and the nature of the work being performed, BUT the time in-between these inspections CANNOT be greater than one year.

-It is recommend to base the number of inspections you have on the type of service you place the web sling through; the following shows the different intervals for different usages.
+It is recommended basing the number of inspections you have on the type of service you place the web sling through; the following shows the different intervals for different usages.

 Normal Service: Yearly